-Just like Jack Schwarz, a superior body-connection can help you manage pain.
-In a NCCIH (National Center for Complementary and Integrative Health) study, Dr. Fadel Zeidan and his colleagues discovered that practices like mindfulness meditation — a mind-body intervention combining focused attention on the breath with a reduction in the awareness of external sensations and consequent thoughts — achieve its pain relief effect without engaging the opioid receptors of the brain.
+Just like Jack Schwarz, a superior body connection can help you manage pain.
+In an NCCIH (National Center for Complementary and Integrative Health) study, Dr. Fadel Zeidan and his colleagues discovered that practices like mindfulness meditation — a mind-body intervention combining focused attention on the breath with a reduction in the awareness of external sensations and consequent thoughts — promote a pain relief effect without engaging the opioid receptors of the brain.

-Many times, we struggle to get the much-needed sleep required to function at our best potential.
-Sometimes it’s our thoughts and worries, the ones that won’t give the body a rest.
+We often struggle to get the much-needed sleep required to function at our best potential.
+Sometimes our thoughts won’t give the body a rest.
 Fortunately, a powerful mind-body connection can help you train your brain to be ready for bedtime whenever you need it most.
 A great sense of mindfulness achieved through meditation brings awareness to the present moment, silencing negative thoughts and ensuring a natural energy restoration.

 6 Habits to Keep a Healthy Mind in a Healthy Body

 There are many ways to cultivate a healthy mind and a healthy body and enjoy the benefits that come with a positive relationship between the two.
 Here are 6 habits you can incorporate into your daily routine: